oxodao/photobooth/README.md

 # Photobooth

 ## Install
-Flash an SD card with Raspbian lite and boot it up with an ethernet connection.
+Flash an SD card with Raspbian lite (64 BITS !!!) and boot it up with an ethernet connection.

 Do the first time setup:
-- Login with the `pi / raspberry` account
+- Create a `pi` account with a known password
 - `sudo raspi-config`
     - Set your locale / timezone / keyboard layout accordingly
+    - Enable console autologin
-    - Interface options: enable SSH
+    - Enable SSH
-    - Change the raspberry account password
     - Reboot

+If you have an older Pi (Running 32 bit operating system) you'll have a few more steps (Expanding storage, ...) along with recompiling the photobooth for your architecture.
+This is not supported and no help will be given.
+I'm not even sure it works on 32bits tbh I had no thought about it while coding it.

 Clone the repository:
 ```